-This concentration teaches students to interact with local, state, and federal governments on behalf of their nonprofits in order to create change.
+This concentration teaches students how to best interact with local, state and federal governments in order to achieve their nonprofit’s goals.

-- Careers this concentration prepares for: Any senior-level roles at nonprofits that require an understanding of how to work with and lobby governmental agencies.
+- Concentration Careers: Any senior-level roles at nonprofits that require an understanding of how to work with and lobby governmental agencies.

 This concentration prepares graduates for roles at international or multinational nonprofits.
-Topics may include international human rights law, finance, and communicating effectively with diverse clients and workers.
+Topics may include international human rights law, finance, and effectively communicating with diverse clients and staff.

-- Careers this concentration prepares for: Any nonprofits with a presence outside the U.S.
+- Concentration Careers: Any nonprofit with a presence outside the U.S.

 This concentration caters to degree seekers who want to hone their leadership skills and prepare themselves for CEO or executive director roles.